satherw/book-library/backend/README.md

 # Book Library

 A springboot RESTful API endpoint that manages a list of books and persists the books in a MySQL database.
-End goal is to provide enough functionality to hold a majority of the Tanzu Labs recommended books and be able to organize them.
+End goal is to provide enough functionality to hold a majority of the Tanzu Labs recommended books and be able to organize them based on a set of tags.

 ## Testing